For those who have the same warped sense of humour this Letter can also be had in French.

 to happen to my daughter?

-time it had not yet been published and she had no idea I had written it.
+time it had not even been published and she had no idea I had written it.
 As a

 journalist I don’t normally believe in the supernatural, but I can’t help